 - Weight loss, usually noticeable on the top of the snake’s body as the vertebrae become more prominent.

-Parasites may be treated with an oral or injectable drug, after tests like a physical exam and fecal examination have identified which parasite(s) are present. – Signs of A Sick Snake
+Parasites may be treated with an oral or injectable drug, after tests like a physical exam and fecal examination have identified which parasites are present.

-- Septicemia — Also called toxemia.
+Also called toxemia.
 This is a very serious condition and you need to get your snake to the vet immediately if you suspect septicemia.
-Septicemia happens when bacteria or their toxins enter the bloodstream and other organs.
-When a snake has septicemia, it is often near death.
-They exhibit:

 - Lack of appetite